There is one – just one – thing to do to ensure you do well on the PANCE. You read that right. Just one.

 Have a plan.

 That’s a loaded tip, we know, but stay with us here.
 Having a plan is the best way to study, prepare, and have the tools that help you succeed.
 Beyond that, planning and maximizing the tools and study aids available can ensure you retain this valuable information after you’ve passed the PANCE exam and received your NCCPA (National Commission on Certification of Physician Assistants) certification.

-If you are planning to take the PANCE in 2019 or are planning for a 2020 PANCE, here are a few things you should know:
+If you are planning to take PANCE exam in 2020, here are a few things you should know:

 You’ve got this!

 Since you already know that being prepared is how you are going to manage studying for the PANCE and passing it, here are our top 13 Do’s and Don’ts for taking the PANCE.

 Do not (and we cannot stress this enough) procrastinate!

 You have spent how much time in school to get to this point?
 Clearly, you are driven, educated, hard-working and focused.
 Now is the time to finish strong.